The Cardozo Academy

 • The Strolling Light of Shabbat – The art of creative abstinence

-In Contemporary Issues, Parashat HaShavua and Shabbat by Rabbi Nathan Lopes Cardozo
+In Contemporary Issues, Parashat HaShavua and Shabbat

 When the light of the setting sun announces the entrance of Shabbat, a miracle happens: the light assumes the quality of light in a Rembrandt painting.
 The light slows down.
 It strolls!
 There is no way to see the strolling of the light unless one actually opens the door to let it in.
 One cannot talk about mystery.
 One must be grasped by it.
 And that is only possible when insight and creative inaction become one.